 Modern humans coexisted with woolly mammoths during the Upper Paleolithic period when they entered Europe from Africa between 30,000 and 40,000 years ago.
 Prior to this, Neanderthals had coexisted with mammoths during the Middle Paleolithic and up to that time.
-Woolly mammoths were very important to Ice Age humans, and their survival may have depended on these animals in some areas.
+Woolly mammoths were very important to Ice Age humans, and their survival might have depended on these animals in some areas.

 William Henry’s fossil Mammoth bone is harvested in Alaska and Siberia.
-Itis a rare and mesmerizing material, a living testimony of the dawn of Mankind.
+It is a rare and mesmerizing material, a living testimony of the dawn of Mankind.

 This material obtained by immersing a traditional damascus billet it in an acid solution.
 The processcreates a striking visual contrast by enhancing the components that are more susceptible to the etching of the acid.